 Meeting Room Policies and Rules of Use

 The Library offers three spaces for use by the community.
-There is a Conference Room with a capacity of 15, a Community Room with a capacity of 37, and a Pavilion with a capacity TBD.
+There is a Conference Room with a capacity of 15, a Community Room with a capacity of 37, and a Pavilion with a capacity 294 for standing room only and 98 with tables and chairs.

 A. Use of the facilities for Librarysponsored or cosponsored meetings or programs shall have priority over all other requests.